olivierphi/Node-DBI/README.md

 Any SQL database engine can theorically be added, with only a quick Adapter writing.
 See the existing Adapters or contact me for help, if you want to add one !

+## Testing

+To run tests manual DB configuration is required first.

+Currently MySQL is expected to be available on localhost with user, pass and DB all set to "test".

+E.g. this should work:

+	$ mysql -hlocalhost -utest -ptest test

+This can usually be achieved by installing mysql and at the mysql interactive prompt issuing the following commands:

+	mysql> create database test;
+	Query OK, 1 row affected (0.00 sec) mysql> grant all on test.* to 'test'@'localhost' identified by 'test';
+	Query OK, 0 rows affected (0.08 sec)

 ## License

 Node-DBI is licensed under the MIT license.